iO-Academy/AcademyPortal/README.md

         - `{'success':false, 'msg':'SQL error message', 'data':[]}`
     - if there are not data in the database
         - `{'success':false, 'msg':'No hiring partners found!', 'data':[]}`

+**/deleteStage**

+DELETE
+- Changes the 'deleted' value for a single entry in the stages table to '1'.
+- Sends:
+    - `{'id' : 'integer'}`
+- Returns success true / false:
+    - if stage is delete successfully
+        - `{'success':true, 'msg':'Stage has been deleted successfuly.', 'data':[]}`
+    - if stage could not be deleted
+        - `{'success':false, 'msg':'Invalid id provided.', 'data':[]}`